Marek Gołębiewski: Legia Warsaw

 Gołębiewski assumed the role of Legia Warsaw's manager on 26 October 2021, following the dismissal of Czesław Michniewicz.
 At that time, Legia was positioned fifteenth in the Ekstraklasa and was leading their UEFA Europa League group stage.
 His inaugural match in charge was a Polish Cup game against Świt Szczecin, which Legia won 1–0.
 However, in his first Ekstraklasa fixture on 31 October 2021, Legia suffered a 0–2 loss to Pogoń Szczecin.
 On 4 November 2021, Gołębiewski experienced a heavy defeat in his UEFA Europa League debut, with Legia losing 1–4 to Napoli at home.

 On 9 December 2021, Legia was eliminated from the UEFA Europa League after a 0–1 loss to Spartak Moscow, which left them in fourth place in their group.
 Subsequently, on 13 December 2021, Legia announced that Gołębiewski had resigned following a 0–1 defeat to Wisła Płock, which saw the team drop to the bottom of the Ekstraklasa table.

 Legia Warsaw II

 In January 2022, Gołębiewski returned to coach Legia Warsaw's reserves.
 Although the club did not make an official announcement, he was listed in the Legia II squad on the club's official website.

 Chrobry Głogów

 On 9 June 2022, he was announced as the new manager of I liga side Chrobry Głogów.
 On 7 August 2023, following three defeats in three opening rounds of the 2023–24 season, Gołębiewski was relieved of his duties.

 Zagłębie Sosnowiec

 On 16 June 2025, Gołębiewski was appointed as manager of II liga club Zagłębie Sosnowiec, signing a two-year deal.
 He left the club by mutual consent on 7 September 2025, hours after a 0–1 loss to Warta Poznań.
 During his tenure, he led Zagłębie to one win, three draws and four losses in all competitions.

+Mławianka Mława

+On 3 January 2026, Gołębiewski was hired as the new manager of III liga club Mławianka Mława.